MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Configure Power Automate for desktop to authenticate to a corporate proxy server using Windows credentials

-IT administrators may set the following registry key to configure Power Automate to use a generic credential from Windows’ Credential Manager to authenticate to a corporate proxy server.
+IT administrators can set the following registry key to configure Power Automate to use a generic credential from Windows’ Credential Manager to authenticate to a corporate proxy server.

 > [!NOTE]
 > To use this registry key, it’s a prerequisite to first configure the proxy server’s address and port through the **ProxyServer** registry key.